 Welcome to my collection.
 If you are on a PC or a tablet, on the right you will see a list of all my houses.
 Click on each one to see pictures.
-The latest pictures are first and then older pics will follow.
+I often move furniture and accessories around, so I try to keep the photos up to date.
+In a few cases you will see older photos after the latest.

 Thursday, December 1, 2016